greentfrapp/greentfrapp.github.io/_posts/2018-09-28-global-city-sg.md

 Both the FOSS and 3G reflect Singapore’s emphasis on acknowledging smaller states.
 In particular, asserting the relevance of small states is fundamental to Singapore, the small Global City that wishes to play in the global circuits.
 The alternatives?
 To be disregarded and excluded from the global arena, or to be manipulated and exploited by larger powers.
 As S. Jayakumar puts succinctly in the title of his 2015 memoir: ”Be at the table or be on the menu.”
 (Jayakumar, 2015)

 The previous section also raised the UNCLOS as an example of the importance of international rules and regulations to Global City Singapore.
 Another telling example is Singapore’s declared opposition to the Russian annexation of Crimea (Ministry of Foreign Affairs, 2014).
-On a deeper level, the opposition of the annex- ation is very personal to Singapore.
+On a deeper level, the opposition of the annexation is very personal to Singapore.
 If superpowers can willy nilly disregard small state sovereignty, what is stopping Singapore from being next on the list?

 Singapore’s relevance as a small state is founded on its sovereignty.
 The Crimea example illustrates Singapore’s assertive response to threats against small state sovereignty.
 Similarly, Singapore has responded boldly against pressures and threats to its own sovereignty and authority.
 Singapore’s sentencing of Michael Fay was enforced despite strong pressure from the US.
-Another significant incident is the capital punishment of the two Indonesian marines for the MacDonald House bomb- ing.
+Another significant incident is the capital punishment of the two Indonesian marines for the MacDonald House bombing.

 > I want all of you to bear in mind the political and strategic circumstances in 1968.
 We had just been kicked out of Malaysia.
 The British had just announced their intention to withdraw their forces from Singapore.
 We were still fighting a communist insurgency.
 Can you imagine the guts it took for the leaders in 1968, facing such circumstances, to stand up and do the right thing?
 >